eclipse-vertx/vert.x/core_manual_ruby.md

 A single `HttpClient` always connects to the same host and port.
 If you want to connect to different servers, create more instances.

-The default value for hostname is `localhost`, and the default value for port is `80`.
+The default port is `80` and the default host is `localhost`.
+So if you don't explicitly set these values that's what the client will attempt to connect to.

 ### Pooling and Keep Alive